godinhojoao/dsa-studies/dsa-in-c/dynamicArray.md

 ## How to Develop a Dynamic Array in C

 - In this code, we define an int pointer using `malloc`.
 While `calloc` could be used to initialize the array with zeros for memory safety, it's not necessary for this example.
 We'll discuss memory safety in another article.
-- To benefit from dynamic memory allocation we will start the array with a small capacity of 2 integers, and will grow when needed using `realloc`, we will doubly the capacity every time we reach the limit.
+- To benefit from dynamic memory allocation, we will start the array with a small capacity of 2 integers, and will grow when needed using `realloc`, we will double the capacity every time we reach the limit.

 ```c
 #include <stdio.h>